aschiavon91/krypt/README.md

 # krypt

-Encrypted `.env` credential manager for Go.
+Encrypted `.env` credential manager.
 Inspired by Rails credentials.

 Encrypt your secrets with AES-256-GCM, commit `.env.enc` files to version control, and decrypt them at runtime.
 Works as a CLI tool and as a Go package.